NBCLab/Onboarding/README.md

     - In the section that asks for the "Institutional email address", enter your FIU email address.
 In the section that asks for your "Role in Research", select "Research Assistant".
 Towards the bottom, for the section that asks for the "Office phone" write 305-348-0464, and when it asks "Which course do you plan to take?" select "Basic Human Subjects - Social & Behavioral Focus".
 Click "Continue".
     - When it asks "Do you conduct research in any of the following settings?" select "Human Subjects Research" and "Health Information Privacy and Security (HIPS)".
 When it asks "Do you conduct or supervise studies that use human subjects?" select "Social & Behavioral Human Research Investigators Course".
 When it says "If you want to take Health Information Privacy and Security (HIPS), please make your selection below", select "Health Information Privacy and Security (HIPS) Course - Information for Investigators"
     - To finish creating your account click "Finalize Registration".
 Now you will be able to access the courses.
 2. When you complete the courses you will get a certificate of completion.
-Please place a copy of the pdf certificate in the Google Drive under irb-resources --> citi-certs.
+Please place a copy of the pdf certificate in the Google Drive in the folder "CITI-certs".
 3. Our projects are reviewed by [FIU's Institutional Review Board (IRB)](http://research.fiu.edu/irb/) to ensure the protection of human subjects in research.
-Dr. Laird will add you to the IRB-approved protocols for the project(s) you'll work on.
-For us to do this, you need to register in FIU's [TOPAZ Online IRB Protocol System](https://research.fiu.edu/irb/topaz/).
+Dr. Laird will add you to the IRB-approved protocols for the project you'll work on.
+But first, you need to register in FIU's [TOPAZ Online IRB Protocol System](https://research.fiu.edu/irb/topaz/).
 Submit a [Topaz Protocol Access Request Form](https://webforms.fiu.edu/view.php?id=2099084) so that you will show up in the system and can be added to our IRB protocols.
 4. Please confirm that you have been added with Dr. Laird BEFORE interacting with any research participant or analyzing any data.

 ## MRI Safety Training